Shruthi-Nadigoti/File_Uploader_pybossa/README.md

 ## How to Import the files
 - ### Upload File
-     - Go to importers and choose the fundamenta Research importer
+     - Go to importers and choose the fundamental Research importer
      - Upload the file (it accepts only zip and tar.gz extension files.In this we can put images,documents,videos,audios related files.We can have subfolders also)
 - ### Add Question
      - We should write the questions for files which we have uploaded.That's it you can see "successfully uploaded " message on your screen

-Note:If the questions are already uploaded for particular class of file then it won't ask to write question for corresponding class
+< Note:If the questions are already uploaded for particular class of file then it won't ask to write question for corresponding class